evandagrift/Codex-Royale-React-Site/README.md

 <p><img src="src/assets/KeyArt_Season_001.png"  alt="Clash Banner" width='100%' height="auto" /></p>

 # Codex Royale
-Codex Royale is a website where Clash Royale players can signup to see upcoming chests, advanced stats, and previous battle results
+Codex Royale is a website where Clash Royale players can signup to see upcoming chests, advanced stats, and previous battle results.
+You can find the backend for Codex Royale [here](https://github.com/evandagrift/Track-Royale-Dotnet-Core-API)

 ## Features
 1. User Accounts